 There are also other ways of obtaining Switzerland citizenship.
 They can be explained by our lawyers.

-Switzerland citizenship by investment for foreign businesspersons
+Switzerland citizenship by investment for foreign businesspersons in 2021

 Foreign citizens from non-EU countries have the possibility of acquiring residence then Swiss citizenship by investment by registering a company here.
 The following requirements must be complied with in this process: